16 Types of Hardwood (with Pictures)

 9. Beech Wood

-Beech is an interesting species of hardwood that can be found in many parts of the world.
-Many people go for this wood type due to its good workability and various uses.
+Beech is an interesting species found in many parts of the world.
+Many go for this wood due to its good workability and various uses.
 It’s best to use Beech indoors because it cannot bear extreme weather and moisture.
-You can use Beech Wood for flooring, furniture, and door construction, but it’s great for something meat, vegetable, or ham smoking.
+You can use Beech Wood for flooring, furniture, and door construction, but it’s great for meat, vegetable, or fish smoking.
 It’s a sustainable species that will help make your home more eco-friendly.

 10. Elm Wood